 A fiberglass pool will take days or weeks to install (because it is already made) while a concrete pool takes weeks to months to build.
 Installing a fiberglass pool essentially means digging a hole, burying the shell, and connecting it to the filter and heater.
 Building a concrete pool includes designing, digging, coating, finishing, and connecting the plumbing which is a much bigger project.

 Both types of pools are extremely durable and should last for decades if they are properly installed and maintained.
 They do both however face unique issues.
 Fiberglass pools can crack from shifts in the earth around them (typically caused by draining).
 Also, if not installed securely, bubbles can form underneath them (also from shifting earth) giving it a flimsy, hollow feel.
 Concrete pools can also crack, or depending on the finish, fade from the sun.
 Every concrete pool will, at some point, need a full remodel costing anywhere from about $10K to the price of a brand-new pool.
-Furthermore, saltwater systems can be damaging to the finish of your concrete pool while neither chlorine nor saltwater systems will damage the finish of your fiberglass pool.
+This is because the type of cleaning system you choose can cause damage to your concrete pool over the years.
+Saltwater systems will have an impact to your concrete pool but neither chlorine nor saltwater will damage the quality of your fiberglass pool.

 Fiberglass pools are typically lower maintenance.
 Due to their durable and smooth finish, they are more resistant to algae and chemical damage.
 Concrete pools are typically finished with plaster which is a much more porous material.
 This makes them more susceptible to algae and chemical damage.
 Other finishes may combat these issues but generally a concrete pool requires more maintenance.

 |Durability||Very durable against normal wear and tear (can crack or form bubbles underneath).||Very durable (can get cracks or fade in the sun).|